oclipa/docker-cheat-sheet/README.md

 | `$ docker-compose ps` | List all services. |
 | `$ docker-compose down [-v]` | Shutdown all of the services. `-v` Destroy all data volumes. |
 | `$ docker-compose run [service-id] [command]` | Run a command in the context of the specified service. |

-## Development Workflow

-To develop and test an existing image, do the following:

-1. Make changes to local files for the service under development
-2. In `docker-compose.yml`, for the service of interest, replace the `image [image name]` property with a `build .` property.
-3. Restart the services: `docker-compose down -v; docker-compose up -d --build`
-4. If you have problems, try deleting the existing image (`docker image rm [image-name]`) and restart the services again.

 <p style="page-break-before: always"/>